 Blatant Anti-Bear Propoganda

 I am shocked — shocked! — at the speciesism on display at the WaPo.
-Observe columnist Robert Kagan’s otherwise thoughtful analysis of U.S. – Europe differences on how to attack terrorism:
+Observe columnist Kagan’s otherwise thoughtful analysis of U.S. – Europe differences on how to attack terrorism:

 Because of the disparity of power, Americans and Europeans even view threats differently.
 A person armed only with a knife may decide that a bear prowling the forest is a tolerable danger — trying to kill the bear is riskier than lying low and hoping the bear never attacks.
 But a person with a rifle will likely make a different calculation: Why should he risk being mauled to death if he doesn’t need to?